MrJurgenWillems/Habilitation/README.md

 1987), do not have formal owners.
-Moreover, as their goals focus on social, environmental and public aspects, the ones paying for the organization’s services and products are seldom the ones benefiting from it (Brooks 2003 ,Callen (1994) ,Foster, Kim, and Christiansen (2009)) .
+Moreover, as their goals focus on social, environmental and public aspects, the ones paying for the organization’s services and products are seldom the ones benefiting from it (Brooks 2003 ; Callen 1994 ; Foster, Kim, and Christiansen 2009) .
 As a result, many public and nonprofit organizations have no clear one-on-one customer relationships with their stakeholders in which a profit margin is exchanged for added value.
 In other words, even without customers and formal owners, public and nonprofit organization can